arv-sajeev/EDpAT/README.md

   * The packets are specified byte by byte in hexadecimal format, they can be assigned to variables as show above and then used in packet specifcations
   * The `*` character can be used as as a wildcard in the receive specification, if * is is specified that byte will not be compared
   * `? <n>` can be used while specifying send packet specification to copy a specified byte from the packet just previously received

+  ## Limitations
+   * The application only supports IPv4 network now